DevBolt

 US phone number regex

 Match US phone numbers in various formats: ^\+?1?[-.\s]?\(?\d{3}\)?[-.\s]?\d{3}[-.\s]?\d{4}$ — this handles formats like (555) 123-4567, 555-123-4567, +1 555 123 4567, and 5551234567.
-It allows optional country code, parentheses, hyphens, dots, and spaces.
+It allows optional country code, parentheses, hyphens, dots, and spaces as separators between digit groups.

 International phone number regex

 For international numbers: ^\+[1-9]\d{1,14}$ (E.164 format) matches numbers like +14155551234 and +442071234567.
 For user-facing input that allows formatting: ^\+?\d{1,4}[-.\s]?\(?\d{1,4}\)?[-.\s]?[\d-.\s]{4,15}$ handles most international formats with optional formatting characters.
+For production validation, consider using the libphonenumber library instead of regex alone.

 Frequently Asked Questions